scribd/scribd.github.io/_posts/2019-12-09-migrations-meetup.md

 First up  was **Paige Stone** (Software Engineer, Notifications) who presented "Green Field projects and how I learnt to love Migrations."
-She talked about the importance of evaluating and determining whether solution involves re-iterating through existing code or building something from scratch.
+She talked about the importance of evaluating and determining whether the solution should be to re-iterate through existing code or build something from scratch.
 She also shared some nitty-gritty details on the re-write of our marketing integration to integrate with [Iterable](https://iterable.com/), and the different trade-offs that we made in the process.